Various practical aspects of musical sounds, their usage in different kinds of music and musical textures in different musical styles of the world.

 Music may not strictly be of only one kind among rhythmic and purely melodic music.
 Music played by instruments that can be both rhythmic and purely melodic separately, may use a combination of these kinds played alternately.
-Such instruments are those which are common to both the above lists of possible rhythmic and purely melodic instruments - all string instruments, mouth organs and rarely, tuned brass wind instruments (since they are uncommon in purely melodic music).
+Such instruments are those which are common to both the above lists of possible rhythmic and purely melodic instruments - all string instruments, mouth organs and rarely, sharply pitched brass wind instruments (since they are uncommon in purely melodic music).
 A mixture of rhythmic and purely melodic sounds may be played by these instruments.
 In various systems of music, these instruments may be used to play either only rhythmic music, or completely mixed music (equally rhythmic and purely melodic) or only purely melodic music, or any two of these three, or even all of these, and this completely depends on the musical style and system.
-The separation between tuned and variably pitched instruments in relation to the separation between rhythmic and purely melodic music, and mixed music between these, completely depends on the musical style and texture When there is rhythm in the music, and purely melodic music is also played (in rhythm), then there is mostly some rhythmic music accompanying the purely melodic music to indicate the presence of rhythm.
+The separation between sharply pitched and broadly pitched instruments in relation to the separation between rhythmic and purely melodic music, and mixed music between these, completely depends on the musical style and texture When there is rhythm in the music, and purely melodic music is also played (in rhythm), then there is mostly some rhythmic music accompanying the purely melodic music to indicate the presence of rhythm.

 Pitch based textures

 Musical texture refers to the different layers found in music and their interrelation.
 These layers can be sharply or broadly pitched, and the relation between sharply pitched layers is determined by pitch relations in the musical systems.
 The different possible musical textures are: